jehansontech/GenericGraph/README.md

 # GenericGraph

-Latest Version: 0.2.0
+Latest Version: 1.0.2

-GenericGraph is a Swift package providing support for mathematical graph structures.
+GenericGraph is a Swift package providing support for labeled directed multigraphs.
 It uses terminology "nodes" and "edges" for graph elements, and "values" for labels.
 The node and edge values are generic types.